adamedx/autographps-sdk/ROADMAP.md

 * Make app operations default to objectid for efficiency
 * Formatting for get-graphapplicationcertificate
 * Formatting for application
-* Change size in Get-GraphLog to ResponseContentSize field
 * Add Remove-GraphApplicationCertificate
 * Add formatting for get-graphapplicationserviceprincipal
 * Fix get-graphmethod -uri to not need graphname